The 8 Most Toxic Things in Your Home (And What to Use Instead)

 But the gist of it is this: our cosmetics industry is barely regulated.
 Therefore, our makeup can have fake dyes, harsh chemicals and can literally give us cancer from excessive use.

-Easy Switch:
+Easy Non-Toxic Makeup Switch:

 In addition, I really am loving this new company I found- Attitude.
 It’s EWG verified (so it is sure to NOT have ANY harmful chemicals in it) and it’s affordable.
 You can get 15 % off their entire site by clicking here!

 This is my fancy way of saying “deodorant”.
-Again, I am not going to go into a ton of detail here because I have already made an entire blog post about personal care items I use and recommend- read my Non-Toxic Personal Care Product Recommendations Here!
+Again, I am not going to go into a ton of detail here because I have already made an entire blog post about personal care items I use and recommend- read my Non-Toxic Personal Care Product Recommendations by CLICKING Here!

 But, to put it simply, antiperspirants have phthalates and parabens in them that are known to affect our endocrine system (hormones) and have been linked to breast cancer.
 No thanks.

-Easy Switch:
+Easy Non-Toxic Deodorant Switch:

 However, right now I am using Rowe Casa Organics deodorant and I am really loving it.
 I never get BO.

-5 Aluminum Foil
+5. Aluminum Foil

 Growing up, we wrapped EVERYTHING in aluminum foil- especially potatoes (thanks for the heavy metal exposure, mom!).
 However, at high temperatures, this metal can leach into your food.
-It’s known to cause neurological problems (Alzheimer’s link), male infertility, loss of coordination, etc.
+It’s known to cause neurological problems (Alzheimer’s link), male infertility, loss of coordination, etc. I’ve found a lot of these issues with my clients when they did a bioenergetic scan.
+Read my post on Bioenergetic Scans and how it could help you!

-Easy Switch:
+Easy Aluminum Foil Switch:

-6 Artificial Fragrance
+6. Artificial Fragrance

 This is my biggest “ick” when walking into a home or place of business- the smell.
 Artificial fragrance is in EVERYTHING.
 Candles, cleaners, laundry detergent, body wash, perfume, scented plug ins, room sprays, and so much more.